-I recently spent a few days in the city of Udon Thani, something I do on each of my holidays to Thailand.
-I look on Udon Thani as my barometer of how well tourism in Thailand is faring.
-In Bangkok, the long tail boats on the Chao Phraya River may be bobbing empty, and the tuk tuks nearby stood still, but what about Udon Thani, and my true barometer test.
+I recently spent a few days in the city of Udon Thani – something I do on each of my holidays to Thailand.
+I look at Udon Thani as my barometer of how well tourism in Thailand is doing.
+In Bangkok, the long tail boats on the Chao Phraya River are passenger-less, and nearby tuk-tuks stood still, but what about Udon Thani and my real barometer test.
 Is business for the bar girls good?
-If Udon Thani bar girls are doing a decent trade, then I think it’s likewise for the Land of Smiles too.
+If Udon Thani bar girls are making good trade, then I think it’s likewise for the Land of Smiles too.

-Udon Thani has its fair share of ex pats, but as far as tourism is concerned, if you take away the peak Christmas season, then Udon receives just a gentle ebb and flow of hormone fuelled sex hungry tourists.
-A spike in numbers is easy to notice because Udon Thani’s bars become much busier, and the bar girls smiles are much more sweet.
+Udon Thani has an excellent parcel of expats, but take away the peak Christmas season, and Udon has only a gentle ebb and flow of sex-hungry tourists for the remainder of the year.
+And any spike in numbers is easily noticed because Udon Thani’s bars become busier and the bar girl smile broadens and grins.

-With reports circulating that Thailand could lose over five billion US dollars in lost tourism revenue this year,’ Big Trouble for Thai Bar Girls in Tourist Thailand’ could be another crass TV series about to happen.
+Media reports suggest Thailand could lose over five billion US dollars in lost tourism revenue this year,’ Big Trouble for Thai Bar Girls in Tourist Thailand’ could be another crass TV series about to happen.
 On second thoughts, who would have the ‘Bravo’ to produce that one.
-Currently there are more lucky charms being rubbed in the bars of Thailand than breasts in hotel rooms.
+If you believe the media buzz, then there are more lucky charms rubbed in Thailand bars than breasts in hotel rooms.

-My stroll down Sampantamit Road in Udon Thani’s city centre started at the Irish Clock Bar, and I headed back to the main road via refreshments at the New York Bar & Grill, and the surreal named Orange Moon.
-There may be life on Mars but Major Tom would discover the Moon and those nearby had very little.
+My stroll down Sampantamit Road in Udon Thani’s city centre started at the Irish Clock Bar, and I headed back to the main road stopping for pick-me-ups (beers) at the New York Bar & Grill and the surreal sounding Orange Moon.
+There may be life on Mars, but Major Tom would discover the Moon and the lonely planets nearby had very little.

-The Irish Clock has its regular fill of ex pats and its excellent food pulls in a steady crowd throughout the day, but your easy-to-spot typical tourists were very thin on the ground.
-The ‘Clock’ has bar girls, but they are there to serve food and drinks, and not fool around.
+The Irish Clock has its regular fill of expats – its excellent food pulls in a steady crowd throughout the day, but your easy-to-spot typical tourist was thin on the ground.
+The ‘Clock’ has bar girls, but they solely serve food and drinks and do not come on to customers.

-The New York Bar & Grill is one of Udon’s newer bars and is smart looking, with the added bonus of a pool table and a Nintendo Wii game screen…. but very few customers.
-The approach by the bar staff here was straight forward and head on.
+The New York Bar & Grill is one of Udon’s newer bars and is smart-looking with the added pull of a pool table and a Nintendo Wii game screen, but very few customers.
+The approach by the bar staff here was straight forward and head-on.

-A young bar girl immediately parked herself next to me and her intentions were soon as clear as the mischievous glint in her eyes.
-I whispered a few kind words in to her ear and she backtracked to where she’d come from.
+A young bar girl immediately placed herself next to me, and her intentions were soon straight-forward clear.
+I whispered a few kind words in her ear, and she backed off to where she’d been.
 When a punter doesn’t want to shunt her, and there’s nowt else about, a Thai bar girl gets back to the basics of food, phones and thumbs.

-The Orange Moon had one customer, me.
-This time there was no rush to sweet talk me, just a politeness, and as always, respect.
-Either I was past my sell by date, or the girls had given up.
-I think my passport held the clue.
-Food, phones and thumbs.
+The Orange Moon had one customer, me, and this time there was no rush to sweet talk – just backed-off politeness, and as always, a show of respect.
+I guessed I was past my sell-by-date, or the girls had given up.
+I think my passport held the clue – food, phones and thumbs.

-‘I’ll send more money next month mama, now the factory has no overtime.’
+‘I’ll send more money next month, mama, now the factory has no OT (overtime).’

-I could hazard a guess at what juice they produce at the Orange Moon factory.
-I drank my beer and paid my bill.
-My barometer read dead.
-Besides, I was late for my date.
+I could guess what juice they produce at the Orange Moon factory, but stocks must be running low.
+I drank my beer and paid my bill, my barometer read dead, and I was late for my date with my partner.

-I rendezvoused with Wonderful Wi at the Steak Sizzler on the fourth floor of the Charoensri Shopping Mall, and as we ate, I couldn’t help but wonder if life on Soi Sampantamit Road had picked up.
-My guess was it hadn’t, and Udon Thani’s bar girls would be busy with food, phones and thumbs.
+I met my girlfriend at the Steak Sizzler on the fourth floor of the Charoensri Shopping Mall, and as we ate, I couldn’t help wonder if life on Soi Sampantamit Road had picked up.
+My guess was it hadn’t, and Udon Thani bar girls would still be busy with their food, phones and thumbs.